unoplatform/uno.extensions/doc/Overview/Mvux/Advanced/Selection.md

 MVUX has two extension methods of `IListFeed<T>`, that enable single or multi-selection.

 > [!NOTE]
-> The source-code for the sample app demonstrated in this section can be found [here](https://github.com/unoplatform/Uno.Samples/tree/master/UI/MvuxHowTos/AdvancedPeopleApp).
+> The source code for the sample app demonstrated in this section can be found [here](https://github.com/unoplatform/Uno.Samples/tree/master/UI/MvuxHowTos/AdvancedPeopleApp).

 ## Single-item selection